Skip to main content

 Kimberly Breedon, Assistant Professor of Law

-ONU Law welcomes Professor Kimberly Breedon to its faculty.
-Professor Breedon will be teaching Property and Wills & Estates.
-She comes to ONU Law with extensive teaching experience in the areas of Wills & Estates, Constitutional Law, Civil Procedure, and Legislation & Statutory Interpretation.
-Professor Breedon most recently served as an Assistant Professor of Law at Barry University Law School in Orlando, Florida.
+Kimberly Breedon joined the ONU faculty in 2022.
+Breedon comes to ONU Law with extensive teaching experience in the areas of Wills & Estates, Constitutional Law, Civil Procedure, and Legislation & Statutory Interpretation.
+Breedon most recently served as an Assistant Professor of Law at Barry University Law School in Orlando, Florida.
 Prior to that she was a Visiting Professor at the University of Cincinnati College of Law and Atlanta’s John Marshall Law School.
 She also served as a Visiting Legal Researcher at Columbia Law School in New York through the sponsorship of the Columbia Law School Center for Law Teaching.
-Professor Breedon obtained her Juris Doctor with Order of the Coif honors from the University of Cincinnati College of Law, and her Master of Laws with highest honors from Columbia University Law School in New York.
+She obtained her Juris Doctor with Order of the Coif honors from the University of Cincinnati College of Law, and her Master of Laws with highest honors from Columbia University Law School in New York.

 Kimberly's Profile